Encore Learning Spring 2024 In-Person Instructor Guide

 - You will receive parking validation for each class session.

-- Free registration for up to three courses this fall and three courses next spring.
+- *Free registration for up to three courses this spring and three courses next fall.

 * For multi-instructor courses, these benefits apply to instructors teaching more than one session.